 No one can make that stuff disappear.
 But there is a way to make this easier, a piece of advice that’s often neglected on career sites: organizing your search activities.

 Yup yup!
 When the act of job searching already has you feeling like this….

-Whether you’ve been at your nonprofit job for 2 months or 2 years, it’s natural to wonder what the future holds.
-Sure this entry-level job will cut it for now, but what about next year?
-Don’t we all want that big, shiny promotion?
+Whether you’ve been at your nonprofit for 2 months or 2 years, it’s natural to wonder what the future holds.
+Sure this entry-level job will cut it for now, but don’t we all want that big, shiny promotion?